 With all of this information collected and your new goals in mind, take a step back and ask yourself a few more questions:

 - Are users coming from your social media platforms to your website?

 - What information did you find that can be used to create additional campaigns?

 - Are there additional channels your business should be on?

-- Are there some inactive profiles that you should delete in order to be more active where it counts?
+- Are there some inactive profiles you should delete to be more active where it counts?

 Regarding this last question, there are some consultants who will tell you that you should have a presence on every single social media platform; often, these people have a vested interest in getting you to set up shop on obscure or outdated networks because they want to make money running your profiles!